 Ms. Busefink came to Project Vote as its national voter registration director in June 2006, when she assumed responsibility for Project Vote’s 2006 voter registration program.
 She ran field operations for Project Vote's 2008 voter registration program, which collected 1.1 million applications.
 She came to Project Vote with four years of grassroots organizing experience, including managing the North Florida field program of the successful 2004 Florida Minimum Wage Campaign.
 Ms. Busefink graduated from Florida State University in 2003 with a B.A. in Political Science.
 She resides in St. Petersburg, Florida.

-Catherine Flanagan brings to Project Vote a decade of public service in the government and private sectors.
+Voter Registration Act of 1993 across the country.
+Ms. Flanagan brings to Project Vote a decade of public service in the government and private sectors.
 Most recently, she founded and managed a program providing pro bono legal representation for indigent survivors of domestic violence in the District of Columbia.
 She also served as a trial and appellate attorney at the U.S. Department of Justice, Environment Division, and advised the Assistant Attorney General on policy and legislative matters.
 Ms. Flanagan formerly represented the Maryland Department of the Environment and was a litigator in private practice.
 She earned a BA, magna cum laude, from the University of Pennsylvania and a JD and a MA in English from the University of Virginia.
 She is a contributing editor of the Washington Independent Review of Books.
+Ms. Flanagan is authorized to practice law in the District of Columbia and in Maryland.

 As Director of Development, Jennifer Jacquot-DeVries leads Project Vote's development department, and is responsible for cultivating and stewarding relationships with supporting foundations and individual donors.
 Ms. Jacquot-DeVries manages grant application and reporting deadlines, writes and oversees the production of fundraising materials, conducts prospect research, and maintains the organization’s recently refined donor database and filing systems.
 Ms. Jacquot-DeVries also works to facilitate positive relationships with supporting foundations and individual donors, assisting in scheduling and coordination of meetings and events where necessary.
 She is also the organization’s Minnesota representative for State Voices.
 Prior to joining Project Vote full-time in November 2009, Ms. Jacquot-DeVries was a fundraising consultant to Project Vote during the historic 2008 election year.
 She previously worked for Minneapolis Public Schools and has volunteered with the Foundation for Immigrant Resources and Education (FIRE) and AmeriCorps.
 She earned an MFA in Creative Writing from Hamline University in May 2008.

-Michelle Kanter Cohen joined Project Vote in 2012 as an Election Counsel.
-Ms. Kanter Cohen’s work includes litigating cases related to Project Vote’s mission and providing assistance in administering voter enfranchisement programs.
-She brings to Project Vote several years of litigation experience at a large law firm in Washington, DC, and is licensed to practice law in the District of Columbia and Massachusetts.
-In law school, Ms. Kanter Cohen served as a student attorney at the Boston College Legal Assistance Bureau representing low-income clients in disability and family law matters, and interned for Demos.
-She was also a judicial intern for the late Judge Reginald C. Lindsay of the U.S. District Court for the District of Massachusetts.
-Michelle earned her JD, magna cum laude, from Boston College Law School, and a Bachelor of Arts in Political Science, cum laude, from Yale University.
+Michelle Kanter Cohen joined Project Vote in 2012 as an Election Counsel, focusing on the areas of election administration and voter enfranchisement.
+Ms. Kanter Cohen’s work includes litigation, advocacy, and research to identify and lower barriers to voter registration and voting by historically underrepresented Americans.
+She is the author of several policy briefs regarding issues in election administration.
+Ms. Kanter Cohen previously litigated matters in federal court at a large law firm in Washington, DC.
+She is licensed to practice law in the District of Columbia and Massachusetts.
+A judicial intern for the late Judge Reginald C. Lindsay of the U.S. District Court for the District of Massachusetts, Ms. Kanter Cohen earned her JD, magna cum laude, from Boston College Law School, and a Bachelor of Arts in Political Science, cum laude, from Yale University.

 Erin Ferns Lee is the Communications Manager at Project